apache/activemq-website/src/components/classic/documentation/message-redelivery-and-dlq-handling.md

 ### Automatically Discard Expired Messages

 Some folks simply need expired messages to be discarded instead of sent to the DLQ i.e., skip the DLQ entirely.
 This simplifies the management of the DLQ so that you're not sifting through loads of expired messages to find messages with real problems.
-To tell ActiveMQ Classic to just discard expired messages, configure the `processExpired` property to false on a dead letter strategy:
+To tell ActiveMQ to just discard expired messages, configure the `processExpired` property to false on a dead letter strategy:
 ```
 <broker>